WEC-Sim/WEC-Sim/docs_new/user/code_structure.rst

 .. note:
 	The *.h5 file defines the hydrodynamic data for all relevant bodies.
-	It is required that any drag body or nonhydrodyamic body be numbered after all hydrodynamic bodies.
-The body index must correspond with the index in the *.h5 file and the number in the Simulink diagram.
+	It is required that any drag body or nonhydrodyamic body be numbered after all hydrodynamic bodies The body index must correspond with the index in the *.h5 file and the number in the Simulink diagram.

 Users may specify other body class properties using the ``body`` object for each body in the ``wecSimInputFile.m``.
 WEC-Sim bodies may be one of four types: